PAT Testing Articles

 Calculating Potential Energy Savings

-There are plenty of sites offering useful energy saving advice and tips.
-In this article, we will try and put some actual figures on the amount of savings that can potentially be made ...
+With the recent increase in electricity prices, we are all looking at ways to reduce our energy bills and there are plenty of sites offering useful advice and tips.
+In this article, we will try and put some actual figures on the amount of savings that can potentially be made.

 Read more